jimmyjdejesus-cmyk/jimmys-tool-stacks-portfolio/documentation/grant-applications/private-grants/09-SCHMIDT-AI2050-FELLOWSHIP.md

 - Develop in symbiosis with human communities
 - Inherit safety properties from verified ancestors

-My existing work (allele-ai, wetware computing, agent scaling laws) provides the foundation for this research.
+My existing work (Phylogenic-AI-Agents, wetware computing, agent scaling laws) provides the foundation for this research.

 ---